school-of-data/GIS-curriculum/south-africa/module8/module8.md

 ## Thematic introduction

-Let’s start with an example: You have just landed for your city break in Angeles, Pampanga, Philippines and you need to get from the airport to your hotel.
+Let’s start with an example: You have just landed for your city break in Gauteng, South Africa and you need to get from the airport to your hotel.
 You have no knowledge of where the airport is situated with respect to the city, nor where the hotel is, so the first thing you do is open a map to help you navigate through this new and excited city!
 You take your phone out, open a map app and you select the start point - the airport - and the end point - your hotel - then ask for the route, by foot, car or public transport.
 In a matter of seconds, the routing app offers you the best solution for you to get from point A to point B and it highlights it by drawing a distinct line following streets and alleys, as visible in figure 8.1.

 ![Getting from point A to B using Openstreetmap](media/fig81.png "Getting from point A to B using Openstreetmap")